 - Treatment for most PCL, MCL and LCL injuries are non-operative, but surgery is sometimes necessary if one of the ligaments is damaged badly enough

 - Typical treatment of pain medication, rest, physical therapy and crutches or a brace is often prescribed

 Items to remember to bring to your appointment include:

 - Copies of recent medical imaging (x-rays, MRIs, etc.) related to your visit

 - If you have a running injury, please bring your running shoes or a video of yourself running outdoors

-If you are receiving a high school sports physical, you can download and fill out the NMAA physical form beforehand.
+If you are receiving a high school sports physical, you can download and fill out the NMAA physical form [PDF] beforehand.